BabylonJS/OldDocumentationSite/content/resources/Library/BabylonJS_and_PixiJS.md

 Author: [SinhNQ](https://github.com/quocsinh)

-Pixi.js has full webgl support, a best framework for 2D game and app with rendering speed very fast.
+Pixi.js has full webgl support, a great framework for 2D game and app with rendering speed very fast.
 Would be great if you want make UI game with Pixi.js and combine with Babylon.js.
 This is a perfect duo for your web game world. :)

 ## When should you use